Comments on India FSSAI health claims regulations

 person’s diet, but a complement.
 Mentioning physical activity might mislead

-consumers to assume that physical activity can remedy an unhealthy diet. |
+consumers to assume that physical activity can remedy an unhealthy diet. | As stated above, foods should not be

 permitted to promote their ability to reduce disease risk if the food contains